 Huw van Steenis (appointed November 2015)

-Huw van Steenis FRSA is a British financier at Morgan Stanley where he leads Financials Research.
+Huw van Steenis FRSA is a British financier formerly at Morgan Stanley where he led Financials Research.
 Van Steenis has won numerous investment awards and his views have appeared widely in the international media and in testimony.
 He provides the board with his knowledge of finance and financial governance alongside his leadership skills and advocacy for the company.
 He has a life-long interest in classical music and is an active supporter of the arts.
 He currently sits on a number of advisory panels including the World Economic Forum’s Agenda Council on Banking, the WEF’s Disruptive Innovation in Financial Services Group and the European Central Bank’s Macro-Prudential and Financial Stability Group.

 Jonathan Sumption, OBE (appointed June 2015)